ygzdmr/ygzdmr.github.io/duse/terms.md

-**Ellie Habit Tracker Terms of Use**
+**Duse Habit Tracker Terms of Use**

 **Last Updated:** February 28, 2025

-These Terms of Use ("Terms") govern your access to and use of the Ellie habit tracker mobile application (the "App") provided by Habib Yağız Demir ("we," "us," or "our").
+These Terms of Use ("Terms") govern your access to and use of the Duse habit tracker mobile application (the "App") provided by Habib Yağız Demir ("we," "us," or "our").
 By accessing or using the App, you agree to be bound by these Terms.
 If you do not agree to these Terms, you may not access or use the App.

 **1. License Grant**